AIM-54 Phoenix: Variants

 A 1970s proposal for a ship-launched version of the Phoenix as an alternative/replacement for the Sea Sparrow point defense system.
 It would also have provided a medium-range SAM capability for smaller and/or non-Aegis equipped vessels (such as the CVV, an abortive proposal for a "medium"-size, conventionally-powered aircraft carrier).
 The Sea Phoenix system would have included a modified shipborne version of the AN/AWG-9 radar.
 Hughes Aircraft touted the fact that 27 out of 29 major elements of the standard (airborne) AN/AWG-9 could be used in the shipborne version with little modification.
 Each system would have consisted of one AWG-9 radar, with associated controls and displays, and a fixed 12-cell launcher for the Phoenix missiles.
 In the case of an aircraft carrier, for example, at least three systems would have been fitted in order to give overlapping coverage throughout the full 360°.
 The AWG‑9’s track‑while‑scan capability could monitor up to 24 targets simultaneously; however, on the Tomcat, engagements were limited to 6 targets per launching aircraft, as this was the maximum number of Phoenixes a single Tomcat could carry.
 With the potential for greater "magazine depth" abord ships, the Sea Phoenix would be possibly capable of engaging up to 24 targets simultaneously per AN/AWG-9 system.
 Trials included a China Lake surface‑launch in which a standard AIM-54A traveled about 13.5 miles in 90 seconds to evaluate launcher separation and safety, and the 14th production AWG‑9 was installed aboard USNS Wheeling in 1974 where it successfully detected and tracked multiple high‑ and low‑altitude targets from the ship’s deck; unconfirmed reports also describe a "containerised" AWG‑9 trial at Point Mugu as a possible land‑based mobile testbed.
-Land-based testing may have been in-preperation of a United States Marine Corps weapon system utilizing the AIM-54 as a surface-to-air missile.
+Land-based testing may have been in-preparation of a United States Marine Corps weapon system utilizing the AIM-54 as a surface-to-air missile.
 Development of the land- and sea-based versions did not proceed largely because of high cost and the reduced range and performance penalty of surface launch relative to airborne launch.
 The AN/AWG‑9’s limited ability to track low‑altitude targets when ship‑mounted was also noted in tests.
 Redundancy was also noted, with contemporary fleet defense being provided predominantly by F-14s, themselves already equipped with the AWG‑9/AIM‑54 suite.
 Concerns also arose regarding the AIM-54's inability to function as a close-in system, its missiles lacking maneuverability against targets in the short range, particularly when compared to the smaller Sea Sparrow.
 With the emergence of the Aegis Combat System and upgraded Sea Sparrow variants becoming operational, any further development of the Sea Phoenix was halted.
 In 1977, Wayne E. Meyer, a U.S. Navy rear admiral, testified before Congress regarding these shortcomings and advised that testing found the Sea Phoenix to be "not favorable" and that it offered "no advantages" over Aegis and Sea Sparrow systems.